CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 Connects to a host using the [Telnet Session Details][Telnet Session Details Property], and executes a [Command][Command Property], returning the [Response][Response Property] and [Telnet Logs][Telnet Logs Property].

-[Close Session][Close Session Property] can be specified to choose whether the session on the host is closed or is kept open for use on subsequent Execute Telnet Command blocks.
+[Close Session][Close Session Property] can be specified to choose whether the session on the [Host] is closed or is kept open for use on subsequent Execute Telnet Command blocks.

 ## Examples